DanielLiamAnderson/Packaide/README.md

 To build Packaide, you will need the following

-* A modern C++ compiler.
+* A modern C++(17) compiler.
 GCC 7 and Clang 5 should be sufficient, but newer doesn't hurt.
 * `CMake 3.13+` and a compatible build tool, e.g., Make or Ninja.
 If the version in your package manager is too old, install it from [CMake](https://cmake.org/download/).
 * `Python 3.6+` You might need to upgrade your Python version if it is lower than this.
 * `CGAL` Probably in your package manager.
 See [CGAL](https://www.cgal.org/index.html)